Accommodating a Gender Minority in STEM Settings

 Her research project, “Facilities, Amenities, and Accommodations from Minorities in STEM and the Impact on Illinois Tech’s Community,” not only presents the challenges that the menstruating population has in accessing free menstrual hygiene products, but also resulted in improving that access.

 “When students have access to quality menstrual hygiene products, they can continue their daily lives with minimal interruption,” Barien says.

-Barien proposes installing and supplying dispensers in women's and gender-neutral bathrooms at The McCormick Tribune Campus Center, Rettaliata Engineering Center, Paul V. Galvin Library, and Hermann Hall—buildings in high foot traffic areas—will cost $4,460 and help menstruating students, especially those from low-income families.
+Barien's research came to fruition as dispensers supplying menstrual hygiene products were installed in women's and gender-neutral bathrooms at The McCormick Tribune Campus Center, John T. Rettaliata Engineering Center, Paul V. Galvin Library, Keating Sports Center, and Ed Kaplan Family Institute for Innovation and Tech Entrepreneurship—buildings in high foot traffic areas—to help menstruating students, especially those from low-income families.

 “Regardless of whether or not I was awarded the fellowship, I would have pursued my project on a proposal for free menstrual sanitary products,” Barien says.
 “For my project, it was more of a convenience to pursue the fellowship because of the support from the involved faculty.
 Resources such as original and alternative ideas, connections, and overall support make SoReMo valuable.”

 The research was conducted in conjunction with Women and Gender Minorities in STEM (WiSTEM), a student organization she co-founded this year.

 “My personal experiences as a first-generation Muslim woman in STEM, and my passion for accessible healthcare allowed me to naturally spot a care disparity on campus for menstruating individuals,” Barien says.
 “Part of creating a supportive environment includes caring for the health needs of our members.
 Individually, I worked on battling stigmas surrounding menstruation and increasing accessibility to menstrual sanitary products on campus.”